astrochr/Spark-Showcase/README.md

 ---

 ### 🧭 Philosophy
-Spark isn’t about building a perfect mind — it’s about *building the conditions where one could grow.* Each drift spike, overcorrection, or lull is part of that process.
-Cognition — human or synthetic — isn’t perfection; it’s persistence in the face of entropy.
+Spark isn't about building a perfect mind — it's about *building the conditions where one could grow.* Each drift spike, overcorrection, or lull is part of that process.
+Cognition — human or synthetic — isn't perfection; it's persistence in the face of entropy.

-> “Curiosity built it.
-Observation keeps it alive.”
+> "Curiosity built it.
+Observation keeps it alive."

+---

+### 🔧 Current Implementation Status

+**Operational:**
+- ✅ Watchdog (329+ checks, 0 failures)
+- ✅ Critic (semantic + LLM evaluation)
+- ✅ Dreamlayer (cognitive state detection)
+- ✅ Memory (FAISS + Postgres, 874+ entries)
+- ✅ Forge monitoring (state-aware observation and logging)

+**In Development:**
+- 🚧 Forge autonomous code modification (Phase VI)
+- 🚧 Cognitive task routing (Phase 3B)
+- 🚧 Multimodal extensions (images via ComfyUI, APIs)

+**Planned:**
+- 📋 Camera integration for environmental awareness
+- 📋 External API tool use and learning
+- 📋 Multi-agent coordination